 What does the rise of automation mean to media makers?
 How is AI affecting journalism?
 Which role can algorithms play in this changing context and what are the possible ethical implications?
 How to combine AI and humans in the journalism of the future?

-The three-day science event for young media-makers has been organised by the European Science-Media Hub with the cooperation of the European Youth Press network (EYP) and it will provide an overview of existing interlinks between Artificial Intelligence (AI) and Journalism.
+The three-day science event for young media-makers (summer school) has been organised by the European Science-Media Hub with the cooperation of the European Youth Press network (EYP) and it will provide an overview of existing interlinks between Artificial Intelligence (AI) and Journalism.

 Strictly Necessary Cookies